 The Chinese government had also been encouraging students to study abroad, with the availability of various scholarships.
 However, recipients had to return to China after graduating and work for at least two consecutive years, or face a severe penalty.
 In addition, the quota that stipulated the number of students studying abroad who financed their own studies and supported themselves was relaxed by the end of 1986.
 The government even pledged to "support students and scholars studying abroad, encourage them to return to China after their completion of studies and guarantee them the freedom of coming and going" (Ministry of Education of the People's Republic of China, n.d.).

-IV.
-2. China's Policies in Internationalizing Education
+I. 2.
+China's Domestic Education and the Internationalization of Education